beerfactory/brewbox-doc/index.rst

 Welcome to BrewBox project documentation
 ================================================

 BrewBox is part of projects developped by `Beerfactory <http://www.beerfactory.org>`_.
 It consists of software and hardware components which provide solutions to monitor, control and automate a home brewery.
-This documentation contains all the project's knowledge, from its :doc:`specifications <specifications>` to end-user documentation.
+This documentation contains all the project's knowledge, from its :doc:`specifications </specifications/index>` to end-user documentation.

 Bonne lecture !